ALOHA!

 No tours necessary!

-These activities on the list below can also be perfect for a first trip to Hawaii, as it will allow you to experience different things about Hawaii!
+The activities listed below can be perfect for a first trip to Hawaii, as it will allow you to experience different things about Hawaii!

 If you want a little more time at Oahu beaches, it will be pretty easy to adapt this itinerary by taking out an activity or 2 so you can head to the beach early afternoon to hang out.
 On each of the days, there are different beaches you can choose from in the area if you want to experience the different beaches of Oahu.